-- students should apply similar analysis to other countries / periods of time assessing whether conclusions of the authors are supported by the recent empirical data - most of the research papers use empirical analysis, which requires the knowledge of R and Econometrics - students will make a short presentation (in Zoom) to make a brief outline of the paper and their own findings

-- This course does not rely on one single textbook: it is based on several seminal sources •Krugman, Obstfeld and Melitz "International Economics: Theory and Policy", Parts 3 and 4 (9th edition) to review the main concepts of national accounts and balance of payments statistics, exchange rate determinants, as well as output and exchange rate interaction.
-This book is on the whole rather user friendly but perhaps technically more simple than is ideal for a course at this level - •Several chapters from Mishkin "The Economics of Money, Banking, and Financial Markets" (10th edition) to have an in-depth view on goals and tools of monetary policy, transmission mechanisms of monetary policy and the structure of central banks (selected chapters will be available on the elearning platform) - •Two introductory chapters of Obstfel and Rogoff "Foundations of International Macroeconomics" for the intertemporal trade model.
-While this book is rather advanced and definitely exceeds the bachelor level, it is useful to show how modern macroeconomics looks like and prepare students for potential Master studies (selected chapters will be available on the elearning platform)

-The course intensively borrow from seminal empirical studies (will be available on the elearning platform) as well as some recent discussions from the VOX CEPR's policy portal (www.voxeu.org).
+students should apply similar analysis to other countries / periods of time assessing whether conclusions of the authors are supported by the recent empirical data most of the research papers use empirical analysis, which requires the knowledge of R and Econometrics - students will make a short presentation (in Zoom) to make a brief outline of the paper and their own findings Literature and other resources This course does not rely on one single textbook: it is based on several seminal sources •Krugman, Obstfeld and Melitz "International Economics: Theory and Policy", Parts 3 and 4 (9th edition) - to review the main concepts of national accounts and balance of payments statistics, exchange rate determinants, as well as output and exchange rate interaction.
+This book is on the whole rather user friendly but perhaps technically more simple than is ideal for a course at this level •Several chapters from Mishkin "The Economics of Money, Banking, and Financial Markets" (10th edition) to have an in-depth view on goals and tools of monetary policy, transmission mechanisms of monetary policy and the structure of central banks (selected chapters will be available on the elearning platform) •Two introductory chapters of Obstfel and Rogoff "Foundations of International Macroeconomics" for the intertemporal trade model.
+While this book is rather advanced and definitely exceeds the bachelor level, it is useful to show how modern macroeconomics looks like and prepare students for potential Master studies (selected chapters will be available on the elearning platform) The course intensively borrow from seminal empirical studies (will be available on the elearning platform) as well as some recent discussions from the VOX CEPR's policy portal (www.voxeu.org).
 These materials are usually very short (2-3 pages) and easy to read, although based on a serious academic research.
-Students are highly recommended to read articles and blogs on VoxEU regularly if interested in the overview of current economic thinking
+Students are highly recommended Learning economic thinking The expected learning outcomes are: Outcomes To develop an understanding of current account and exchange rate determinants To understand how the monetary policy operates and study its main transmission channels To get an idea about modern models of international macroeconomic To be able to read basic macroeconomic statistical reports like National Accounts and Balance of Payments Attendance Attending lectures is not mandatory but highly recommended Requirements and Grading Final exam (60%) - exam: 18-Sep-2020; re-exam: 04-Jan-2021 One reading assignments (30%) Online seminar quizzes (10%, 3 best results out of 4 online seminars will be used in the final evaluation) Requirements for pass: 100 points in total AND at least 50% in final exam Debtors are required to pass both, the assignment and the final exam